pmbrull/udacity-devops-capstone/README.md

 </details>

-Test the app:
+For any quick modifications to `app.py`, we can test locally by running a postgres Docker container:
-* Run docker Postgres: `docker run -p 5432:5432 --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres`
+1. Run docker Postgres: `docker run -p 5432:5432 --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres`
+1. Test to run a query with `sh post_query.sh "<my_query>"`

 ---